 Learn in parashah Shemot about the Israelites’ affliction in Egypt, the hiding and rescuing of the infant Moses, Moses in Midian, the calling of Moses, circumcision on the way, meeting the elders, and Moses before Pharaoh!

 The parashah tells of Jacob’s request for burial in Canaan, Jacob’s blessing of Joseph’s sons Ephraim and Manasseh, Jacob’s blessing of his sons, Jacob’s death and burial, and Joseph’s death.
 Learn the symbolism of the different tribes from Jacobs blessing and how it prophetically hints at their futures!
-Teaching For Shabbat of December 18th, 2021(Donate and support this Ministry by clicking here) Torah: Genesis 47:28-50:26Haftarah: I Kings…
+Teaching For Shabbat of January 7th, 2023(Donate and support this Ministry by clicking here) Torah: Genesis 47:28-50:26Haftarah: I Kings…